digeoesp/Meals-on-wheels/planning.md

 ## *MEALS ON WHEELS*
 ### A SOCIAL APP THAT CONNECTS PEOPLE THROUGH FOOD TRUCKS!!
-#### MEALS ON WHEELS IS A SOCIAL APP THAT ALLOWS MEMBERS TO UPLOAD THEIR FAVORITE FOOD TRUCKS AND A DISCRIPTION OF WHAT THEY ENJOY TO EAT.
-WHILE SHARING CITY AND NAME OF FOOD TRUCKS FOR OTHER MEMBERS TO CHECK OUT.MEMBERS WILL BE ABLE TO COMMENT ON POSTED FOOD TRUCKS AND SHARE THEIR EXPIRIENCES.
+#### MEALS ON WHEELS IS A SOCIAL APP THAT ALLOWS MEMBERS TO UPLOAD THEIR FAVORITE FOOD TRUCKS AND A DESCRIPTION OF WHAT THEY ENJOY TO EAT.
+WHILE SHARING CITY AND NAME OF FOOD TRUCKS FOR OTHER MEMBERS TO CHECK OUT.MEMBERS WILL BE ABLE TO COMMENT ON POSTED FOOD TRUCKS AND SHARE THEIR EXPERIENCES.

-## **USER STRORIES**
+## **USER STORIES**
 ### **NON-Logged In users will be able to:**
-* Loggin to account
+* Login to account
 * Sign up to be a member of Meals on Wheels
 * View Meals on Wheels home page
 ### **Logged in users will be able to:**
 * Post Food Trucks that they have seen
-* Write the name of the food truck, city , and discription
+* Write the name of the food truck, city , and description
 * See post of other members
 * comment on other members post

 image files of wireframes